nosyrbllewe/LLASDecryptor/README.md

 1. Get the SIFAS data files if you haven't already (see below).
 2. Download and extract the zip file into a folder
 3. Run the LLASDecryptor.exe
-4. With the application now open, select the "Input" folder of the files in the first textbox (this should be the 'files' folder from SIFAS)
+4. With the application now open, select the "Input" folder of the files in the first textbox (this should be the 'files' folder from SIFAS and should have the database files directly inside it).
 5. In the second textbox, enter/select the "Output" folder where you want the files to be extracted to.
 6. Enter the decryption key you got earlier from the PlayerPrefs
 7. On the left side, select the tables that you want to decrypt/export.